Moisesreyes1/vendr/README.md

 <h1>Vendr</h1>
 <h3>Finally, instant communication between customers and vendors!</h3>
-<h4>This application serves as direct communication between the customer and its vendors/suppliers</h4>
+<h4>This application serves as direct communication between the customer and its vendors/suppliers regarding delivery/services status</h4>
 <ul><i>Register/Sign in Instructions:</i>
 <li>Click on "register" to and complete form to create your account</li>
 <li>If already registered, then "sign in" using your login credentials (Created during registration)</li>